InternetSociety/django-countries-hdx/README.md

 # django-countries-regions

-Adds region and subregion data to django-countries
+Adds region and subregion data to django-countries.

 ## Installation